ArminJo/PlayRtttl/README.md

 ### Version 1.0.0
 Initial Arduino library version

+# Travis CI
+The ServoEasing library examples are built on Travis CI for the following boards:

+- Arduino Uno, Leonardo, mega2560, esp32, esp8266, Adafruit cplayClassic

 ## Requests for modifications / extensions
 Please write me a PM including your motivation/problem if you need a modification or an extension.

+#### If you find this library useful, please give it a star.